How is Drug Addiction and Depresson Related

 Even those who are brave enough to seek medical treatment for their depression find that the emotional subjects broached during therapy spark the urge to use.
 Others who begin medical treatment with anti-depressants feel that the medication is acting quickly enough and augment it with drugs and alcohol.

 The Unending Cycle

+The question of whether drug addiction spawns depression or depression increases the likelihood of drug use and subsequent addiction is one that is hotly debated.
 One thing is for certain: depression is only made worse but substance abuse.
 The immediate feeling of euphoria or relaxation is replaced as soon as the drugs and alcohol wears off with an even deeper depression combined with fatigue and, in some cases, guilt and anxiety.
 Continued use leads to addiction and fundamental changes in the brain that make existing psychological conditions even worse and sometimes create new forms of psychosis depending upon the drug, dose and length of addiction.
 It’s a never ending cycle.
 The only way to break it is to undergo treatment for both disorders simultaneously in a program.